 } what about other bands to bring up, e.g. 4.9GHz.

-International frequency bands harmonization for ITS applications
+Harmonization of International frequency bands for ITS applications

-ITU-R has studied international frequency bands harmonization for the current and future ITS applications according to Question ITU-R 205-5/5.
+ITU-R has studied harmonization of international frequency bands for the current and future ITS applications according to Question ITU-R 205-5/5.
 The ITU-R working group study, Recommendation M.2121 [5], provides guidance on how to harmonize ITS frequency bands and recommends that “… Administrations should consider using the frequency band 5850-5925 MHz, or parts thereof, for current and future ITS applications”.
-Recommendation M.212, also recommends that current frequency usage for evolving ITS within Regions 1, 2 and 3, “… should be taken into account for regional harmonized ITS frequency bands …” and “that when using harmonized frequency bands for ITS, potential coexistence issues between ITS stations and other applications of the mobile service and/or other services should be taken into account.”
+Recommendation M.2121, also recommends that current frequency usage for evolving ITS within Regions 1, 2 and 3, “… should be taken into account for regional harmonized ITS frequency bands …” and “that when using harmonized frequency bands for ITS, potential coexistence issues between ITS stations and other applications of the mobile service and/or other services should be taken into account.”

+IEEE 802 also believes that harmonization of international frequencies bands for current and future ITS should be a goal.

 } do we need a summary/closing sentence how the FCC should take this into account? yes, see above. done

+Comments on the proposal on: “… designating 30 megahertz of spectrum will be sufficient to support ITS-related functions in the 5.9 GHz band—public safety applications involving safety of life and property—which will be part of a larger wireless ecosystem that advances national transportation and vehicular safety-related goals.
+[2] paragraph 10

+On the sufficiency of 30 MHz of spectrum

+The Commission’s belief that 30MHz of spectrum is sufficient for safety-of-life and property applications is inconsistent with the facts.
+It has been demonstrated that a single 10MHz channel has insufficient information carrying capacity (bits/sec/Hz/km^3) to disseminate the optimal amount of information in a timely manner resulting in the need for congestion control when the density of vehicles (transmitters and receivers) exceeds a modest threshold of around 100 vehicles.
+Looking forward to the use of DSRC technology already in the current generation of smart phones to enable pedestrians to participate in these ITS safety services, and noting that the number of pedestrians in urban and rural areas often outnumbers the number of vehicles substantially in a given area, it is obvious that more than 30MHz of spectrum will be required to save lives in the transportation sector which is the ultimate goal of Congress.

 }”100 vehicles” is not a density, need to add units “vehicles/area” – the area may be the area corresponding to the number of vehicles heard by any particular vehicle – hence there may not be any physical area, simple a zone where the RF propagation characteristics allow a high (>100 vehicles) to be “heard”.
 How, can this be clearly stated.

 }references should be supplied to support these statements.